ouya/docs/construct_2.md

 ## Publishing ##

 Publishing to the OUYA requires that you package the generated HTML from `Construct 2` into an Android wrapper, preferrably using the `WebArchive` prebuilt configuration from the [HTML5 docs](html5.md).
+The `WebArchive` prebuilt configuration provides accelerated `WebGL` and accelerated video decoding.

 1. Use the menu `File->Export project...` item